-A portion of the Company's cash and cash equivalents as of December 31, 2017 and 2016 were invested in money market funds.
+A portion of the Company's cash and cash equivalents as of December 31, 2016 were invested in money market funds.
 The money market funds are valued at the closing price reported by the fund sponsor from an actively traded exchange which approximates fair value.
 The money market funds potentially subject the Company to concentration of credit risk.
-The amount invested within any one financial instrument did not exceed \$300 million and \$250 million as of December 31, 2017 and 2016, respectively.
-As of December 31, 2017 and 2016, there were no significant concentrations of financial instruments in a single investee, industry or geographic location.
+The amount invested within any one financial instrument did not exceed \$250 million as of December 31, 2016.
+As of December 31, 2016, there were no significant concentrations of financial instruments in a single investee, industry or geographic location.